 - Press “Saute” button on your Instant Pot.
 Once boiling, remove the lid if using and cook for another 5-10 minutes.

 - Press the “Keep Warm/Cancel” button on the Instant Pot to stop “Saute” mode.
 Drain the water and clean the oxtail under running cold water.
 Set aside and clean the pot.

 - Cut the negi (or green onion) to separate green and white part.
 We only use green part for cooking the oxtail.
 Slice the ginger with skin on and smash the garlic.

 - In a cleaned pot, put the oxtail, negi (or green onion), ginger, and garlic.

-- Pour 8 cups water.
+- Pour 8 cups water and add 1 tsp salt.
 Make sure the oxtail is submerged.
 If you use more than 2.5 lb oxtail, make sure that the water is not exceeding more than 2/3rd the capacity of the pressure cooker.

 - Cover and lock the lid on the pressure cooker.
 Make sure the steam release handle points at “sealing” and not “venting”.
 Press the “Manual” button to switch to “High Pressure” cooking mode.
 Press “plus” button to change the cooking time to 60 minutes.

 - If you’re using a stove-top pressure cooker, you won’t have any buttons to press.
 Just cook on high heat until high pressure is reached.
 Then reduce the heat to low but maintain high pressure for about 60 minutes.

 - When it is finished cooking, the Instant Pot will switch automatically to the “Keep Warm” mode.
 Let the pressure release naturally, about 15-20 minutes.